daih-univr/aiucd2025/_pages/en-gb/informations-for-presenters.md

 Oral presentations are strictly **15 minutes** long, directly followed by **5 minutes** for Q&A.
 Please respect these time limits to ensure fairness and smooth scheduling.
 Session chairs will strictly enforce timing.

 To ensure compatibility, presentations must be in **PDF format only** and uploaded to the shared folder (link will be provided a few days before the conference) **by 23:59 CEST on the day before your session**.
+Please upload your file to the folder corresponding to your session (e.g., `DAY_X/Session_Y`) using the naming convention `hh_mm_surname.pdf` where `hh` and `mm` represent the scheduled time of your presentation in the program, and `surname` is the presenter's last name.

 ## Poster Presentations